Writing Essentials: Good vs. Bad Choice

 Contrast can be applied to choice through our protagonist either making a good choice, showing the reader that our protagonist is growing more self-aware, or a bad choice, having them backsliding into old habits.

-Example: A character trapped in a room must begin their journey by overcoming their claustrophobia.
+A character trapped in a room must begin their journey by overcoming their claustrophobia.
 Their phobia will be the first internal obstacle they have to overcome.

-How about them allowing their phobia to take over, sending them into hysterics.
+A bad choice for our character in this scenario would be them allowing their phobia to take over, sending them into hysterics.

 A suggested consequence for this bad choice would be that they get hurt.